Mexico elects its first female president

 MEXICO CITY — Claudia Sheinbaum, an environmental scientist and former mayor of Mexico City, was overwhelmingly elected Mexico’s first female president on Sunday, a historic milestone in a country rife with gender-based violence and misogyny.

 With nearly 40% of the votes counted, Mexico’s electoral agency estimates that Sheinbaum is on track to win the race with between 58% to over 60% of votes.
-Her nearest rival, Xóchitl Gálvez is trailing with between 26% and just 28% of the vote.
+Her nearest rival, Xóchitl Gálvez is projected to get between 26% and 28% of the vote, with the other opposition candidate, Jorge Álvarez Máynez, between 9%-10% of the vote.

+In her victory speech to supporters, Sheinbaum said both rivals had conceded and had called to congratulate her on her victory.
+“I will become the first woman president of Mexico", she told the crowd.

+The man widely seen as her political mentor, outgoing President Andrés Manuel López Obrador, posted his congratulationson X, formerly known as twitter.

-Sheinbum has been the leading candidate to win the presidency for more than a year.
-In a country with one of the highest rates of murder against women in the world, Sheinbaum’s victory underscores the advances women have made in the political sphere, in a country where women were not allowed to vote until 1953.
+Sheinbaum has been the leading candidate to win the presidency for more than a year.
+In a country with one of the highest rates of murder against women in the world, Sheinbaum’s victory underscores the advances women have made in the political sphere.

 Elena Poniatowska, 92, one of Mexico's most distinguished writers, has chronicled decades of women’s history in the country.
 “I’ve always believed in women,” Poniatowska told NPR, days before the election.
 “I think it's not a dream.
 I think it's a battle that has been won.”